Winchester Science Centre review – things to do in Winchester in the rain

 Winchester Science Centre parking

 You do need to pay for parking outside the Science Centre.
-This costs £2 for an all day ticket.
-The ticket machines take cash and cards.
+The ticket machines took cash and cards when we visited.

 Winchester Science Centre prices